IMJLA/Adsi/docs/markdown/en-US/Get-AdsiServer.md

 ### EXAMPLE 1
 ```
-Get-AdsiServer -Fqdn localhost -Cache $Cache
+Get-AdsiServer -Fqdn localhost
 ```

-Retrieves information about the local computer's directory service, determining whether it uses the LDAP or WinNT provider, and collects information about well-known security identifiers (SIDs).
-This is essential for consistent identity resolution on the local system when analyzing permissions.
+Find the ADSI provider of the local computer

 ### EXAMPLE 2
 ```
-Get-AdsiServer -Fqdn 'ad.contoso.com' -Cache $Cache
+Get-AdsiServer -Fqdn 'ad.contoso.com'
 ```

-Connects to the domain controller for 'ad.contoso.com', determines it uses the LDAP provider, and retrieves domain-specific information including SIDs, NetBIOS name, and distinguished name.
-This enables proper identity resolution for domain accounts when working with permissions across systems.
+Find the ADSI provider of the AD domain 'ad.contoso.com'

 ## PARAMETERS